Venom (character): Magic Venom

 After Eddie Brock was separated from Venom, Eddie and his son Dylan find themselves in the middle of Malekith's invasion.
 Dark Elves are on every street corner, attacking everyone they can get their hands on.
 But even without a suit, Eddie cannot let innocent people fall prey to the Dark Elves.
 With nothing but his fists, he challenges Malekith's forces.
 Obviously, his efforts, raw strength and heroism is enough to attract the attention of one of Malekith's War Witches, who approaches Eddie with a dangerous gift, a Dreamstone, which brings life to dreams and desires.
 Seeing a golden opportunity to become a weapon and lethal protector once more, Eddie takes the stone, which grants him his wish.
 He creates an artificial symbiote similar to Venom, but much taller and thinner, almost ghoulish-looking with spikes that cover large portions of his body and razor-sharp claws.
 Eddie also realizes that this murderous creature has no mind of its own.

 100th Anniversary Special Spider-Man

-In the alternate universe of Earth-TRN421, in the year 2061, after Wilson Fisk killed Eddie Brock in a confrontation, he got the symbiote and modified it giving it the ability to travel through technology.
+In the alternate universe of 100th Anniversary Special Spider-Man, in the year 2061, after Wilson Fisk killed Eddie Brock in a confrontation, he got the symbiote and modified it giving it the ability to travel through technology.
 Then Kingpin after being bonded to the symbiote, started chasing Peter so he could finally kill Spider-Man once and for all.
 In the end Peter directed Kingpin in the woods and in an intense battle Peter used his torch to separate Kingpin from Venom and after that he burned the symbiote for good.